AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/GroupNode.md

 Set the node’s rotation angle relative to its parent to exactly the given value, keeping the given point in the node’s local coordinate space at a fixed location within the parent.
 Disregards any rotation the node may already have had.
-The angle set here may not be the absolute rotation angle seen on screen, if the parent or other ancestors have any rotation of their own.
+The angle set here may not be the absolute rotation angle seen on screen, if the parent or other ancestors also have rotation of their own.

 **`Example`**